Genetics in Reproductive Care

 Prioritize whether testing is for risk estimation (screening) or definitive diagnosis, and identify when referral to genetics specialists is needed.

-- Obtain detailed family, reproductive, and prior pregnancy history including known inherited conditions.
+- Obtain detailed family, reproductive, and prior pregnancy history from both intended parents, including known inherited conditions.

 - Identify risk indicators for chromosomal disorders, including advanced maternal age and prior abnormal results.